-So you want to be a computer support technician?
+So you want to be a computer support technician.
 Or perhaps you are one already, but you can't decide whether you're just having a bad week or you're really not cut out for the job.
 What does it take to be an effective support tech?
 Is this a career at which you can excel and be happy?
 The ability to do well in any job and to enjoy it depends to a certain extent upon our personalities, skills, and attitudes.
-But how can you tell if you shouldn't be a support tech?
+But how can you tell if being a support tech is right for you?
 Consider the following indications that you might be on the wrong track.
 If they don't apply to you, the list of resources at the end of the article can help you down this career path.

 How do you see the job as support tech?
 Is it an end in itself or merely a stepping stone to something "better"?
-Unfortunately, in many organizations, the support tech job is regarded as being on the lowest rung of the IT ladder, as an entry level position to be filled by people with little or no proven experience who will be promoted out of the spot at the earliest opportunity.
+Unfortunately, in many organizations, the support tech job is regarded as the lowest rung of the IT ladder, an entry-level position to be filled by people with little or no proven experience who will be promoted out of the spot at the earliest opportunity.

-All too frequently, I've seen applicants for support tech positions state their objective as being a network administer or DBA.
+All too frequently, I've seen applicants for support tech positions state their objective as becoming a network administer or DBA.
 Few applicants actually say they're aspiring to be a support tech.
 Irrespective of the frequent lowly positioning of support techs, if you do not respect the job as something to aspire to rather than a necessary rite of passage--a techie purgatory--you probably should not be a support tech.

 Ask yourself why you want to be a support tech.
 If it is first and foremost because you enjoy messing around with computers, supporting tech-ing may not be the best choice of career.
 In many organizations, the tech spends as much time, if not more, dealing with user-perceived issues as with genuine technical problems.
 On the other hand, if you primarily enjoy helping people, relish problem solving, have infinite patience, and have some technical aptitude, being a support tech could make you deliriously happy.

-Of course, #3 does not mean that an interest in, and an aptitude for, technology are not necessary prerequisites for being a support tech.
-Arguably, without a strong independent interest in technology, it is highly unlikely that the support tech field will be a successful choice of careers.
-Being an effective support tech requires keeping up with current technology and, regrettably, not every company will provide the time and tools necessary for this task during normal working hours.
-This means that to stay competitive, you will need to devote some of your own time and resources to keeping yourself current.
+Of course, #3 does not mean that an interest in and an aptitude for technology aren't necessary prerequisites for being a support tech.
+Without a strong independent interest in tech, it is highly unlikely that the support tech field will be a successful career choice.
+Being an effective support tech requires keeping up with current technology--and regrettably, not every company will provide the time and tools necessary for this task during normal working hours.
+This means that to stay competitive, you'll need to devote some of your own time and resources to keeping yourself current.

 Support techs are employed in all types of businesses, from schools to hospitals to chemical plants to casinos.
 Although many of the basic functions and roles of the tech in each of these industries are the same or similar, in my experience, the really outstanding techs are the ones who take the time to learn the industry they are supporting.

 You don't need to pass the bar exam to be a support tech for a law practice, but making the effort to understand the business will give you the information you need to better prioritize your tasks and provide proactive support.
-A tech who takes the time to learn the job functions of the people he or she is supporting can add considerable value by making suggestions to enable the users to make more effective use of the available technology and become more efficient in their jobs.
+A tech who takes the time to learn the job functions of the people they're supporting can add considerable value by making suggestions to enable employees to make more effective use of the available technology and become more efficient in their jobs.

 Another important factor to consider is how you respond to pressure in the form of urgent deadlines, highly stressed employees, and irate corporate executives.
-If you aren't capable of staying calm and thinking logically and clearly to figure out why the presentation due in exactly seven minutes will not print or how to retrieve the boss's file that a secretary inadvertently deleted, a career as a support tech is liable to cause you a great deal of stress and misery.
+If you can't stay calm and think logically and clearly to figure out why the presentation due in exactly seven minutes won't print or how to retrieve the boss's file that an assistant inadvertently deleted, a career as a support tech is liable to cause you a great deal of stress and misery.
 In such circumstances, techs are required to show that they acknowledge the urgency of achieving a fast resolution without engaging in the user's panic, while still treating a quite possibly abusive user with respect and professionalism.

 Being a support tech often means being invisible until something goes wrong.
 Ironically, if you're doing an awesome job by proactively taking care of the users, you're less likely to be noticed than if you're slacking and are frequently called upon to save the day.